Biden names 2 ex-NSA officials for senior cyber positions - WTMJ

 Former President Donald Trump, who was seen as minimizing the importance of cybersecurity as he diminished Russian interference in the 2016 presidential election, eliminated the position of cybersecurity coordinator at the National Security Council in 2018.
 The move was widely condemned by lawmakers at the time who said it made no sense to do so with mounting hostile cyberthreats from adversaries.

-The Cyberspace Solarium Commission, a bipartisan group of lawmakers and other cyber experts, praised the appointments, saying “the need for a leader with statutory authority to coordinate the development and implementation of a national cyber strategy to defend and secure everything from our hospitals to our power grid could not be more clear.”
+The Cyberspace Solarium Commission, a bipartisan group that had recommended the establishment of a cyber director position, praised the appointments, saying “the need for a leader with statutory authority to coordinate the development and implementation of a national cyber strategy to defend and secure everything from our hospitals to our power grid could not be more clear.”

-Sen. Angus King, an independent from Maine who has previously expressed frustration with how long the Biden administration took to name a new cyber director, said he’s hopeful the appointments can be quickly confirmed by the Senate.
+Sen. Angus King, an independent from Maine who has previously expressed frustration with how long the Biden administration took to fill the position, said he’s hopeful the appointments can be quickly confirmed by the Senate.

 “We don’t want to rush the process in any way.
 On the other hand, another attack could occur at any moment,” King said.

 Inglis spent 28 years at the NSA, including as a top deputy of the spy agency.
-His former boss, Gen. Keith Alexander, called Inglis a level-headed leader who excelled at bringing different groups together and said he had a deep knowledge of U.S. adversaries’ capabilities.
+His former boss, Gen. Keith Alexander, called Inglis a level-headed leader who excelled at bringing different groups together.
+He said he had a deep knowledge of U.S. adversaries’ capabilities.

 “The seven years that I was with him, I was thankful for every day that he was there,” Alexander said.
 “He’s a master at working with people and getting people to work together.”